hotgluexyz/target-imis/README.md

-# target-actionkit
+# target-imis

-`target-actionkit` is a Singer target for ActionKit.
+`target-imis` is a Singer target for imis.

 Build with the [Meltano Target SDK](https://sdk.meltano.com).